The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/overview/partner_data.md

 JSTOR is a digital library, offering over 7000 open access eBooks (<https://about.jstor.org/librarians/books/open-access-books-jstor/>).
 This includes titles from the University of Michigan Press, UCL Press and ANU Press (<https://about.jstor.org/librarians/books/participating-book-publishers/>).
 Publisher usage reports offer details about the use (views and downloads) of eBooks by institution, and country.

 ## Google Books
 The Google Books Partner program hosts eBooks, including some free open access eBooks. eBook publishers can then download usage reports from Google Books (<https://play.google.com/books/publish/>).
-The pilot poject uses data from the Google Play sales transaction report and the Google Books Traffic Report.
+The pilot project uses data from the Google Play sales transaction report and the Google Books Traffic Report.

 ## Google Analytics
 Google Analytics monitors and records web traffic for specific websites.
 If a pilot project dashboard partner has configured Google Analytics on their publisher website, the Google Analytics data can be used to find out which countries and territories website visitors are from.